CharlesStockman/linuxConfiguration/README.md

 * cd into the directory
 * git clone https://github.com/CharlesStockman/linuxConfiguration.git

-Note that this step may require some tweaking.
 On some distros, I had to install git and other distros I had git installed.
+There might be tweaking need to clone the directory.

 #### Transform into a user that can run privlaged commands
 sudo bash and then enter the password